akjaerh/PIEHaptics/README.md

 ## Before your assemble the device you should upload the code to the Wemos board

-If you dont have installed the Wemos you can follow the beginning of this guide: http://fablab.ruc.dk/wemos-intro/
+If you don't have the Wemos installed, you can follow the beginning of this guide: http://fablab.ruc.dk/wemos-intro/

 Besides this, you should make feeds on an account on io.adafruit.com.
 There needs to be 3 feeds.
 A feed for each of the devices and one to ping the devices.
 If you dont make continous pings, the devices will "fall asleep" in lack of a better word.
 We named the feeds: